Control Access to the Salesforce Mobile App

 - Enforce IP restrictions, but relax for refresh tokens—During initial login, Salesforce app users are subject to the org’s IP restrictions, such as IP ranges set in the user’s profile.
 However, these restrictions are relaxed when the app is using a refresh token to obtain a new access token.

-- Relax IP restrictions for activated devices—Users accessing Salesforce from a verified browser or device bypass the org’s IP restrictions.
-If they access Salesforce from a new browser or device, they bypass IP restrictions after they successfully complete an identity verification.
+- Relax IP restrictions for activated devices—Users accessing Salesforce from a verified device bypass the org’s IP restrictions.
+If they access Salesforce from a new device, they bypass IP restrictions after they successfully complete an identity verification.

 - Relax IP restrictions—Users aren’t subject to any IP restrictions.